Relationships Dr. Shelley Sommerfeldt Relationships Dr. Shelley Sommerfeldt

 It is common and normal to experience different levels of intimacy in your relationship as this tends to fluctuate.
 Many partners can fear that the lack of affection is about them or the health of the relationship.
 Here are some reasons why someone may not being showing affection that have nothing to do with their partner or the relationship.

-Have you gone through periods in your relationship where you felt your partner wasn’t as affectionate or addressing your needs for intimacy and comfort in the relationship?
-It can be quite normal in relationships for the level of physical affection and intimacy to vary.
-Relationships tend to ebb and flow when it comes to the intimacy level and closeness.
+Have you ever experienced times in your relationship when you felt that your partner was not as affectionate or was neglecting your needs for intimacy and comfort?
+In most relationships, the level of physical affection and intimacy tends to fluctuate over time.
+Relationships tend to ebb and flow in terms of intimacy level and closeness.
 People often worry that when their partner is not showing them physical intimacy, it means something bad about them or the relationship itself.
-While there are situations where that might be the case, there are also times that your partner may not be demonstrating affection and they have nothing to do with you or the health of your relationship.
+While there are situations where that might be the case, there are also times when your partner may not be demonstrating affection, and it has nothing to do with you or the health of your relationship.

-Here are some reasons behind your partner not showing affection:
+Here are some reasons your partner might not be showing affection:

 1. Different Boundaries & Personality:

-2. Feeling Comfy:
+2. Feeling Too Comfy:

-It is common in relationships, that when a couple has been together for quite a while, they can feel very comfortable and forget the key aspects of courtship and affection.
+It is common in relationships that when a couple has been together for quite a while, they can feel very comfortable and forget the key aspects of courtship and affection.
 When we are first dating, there is often more attention placed on demonstrating affection.
-Once there is a comfort level established, it is common to not place as much effort in showing your partner affection.
-This is not necessarily due to not desiring your partner, but simply due to feeling very comfortable and not putting forth the same amount of effort and attention.
-It’s important that we are continuously making that effort and putting forth time and dedication to our partnership as it is a key to happiness and relationship satisfaction.
+Once a comfort level is established, it is common for many people to put less effort into showing affection to their partner.
+The lack of demonstration is not necessarily due to a lack of desire for your partner but rather to feeling very comfortable and not putting forth the same amount of effort and attention.

-For many people, showing affection is a very intimate act and when someone is feeling fearful or closed off to intimacy, then they will avoid initiating any affection altogether.
+For many people, showing affection is a very intimate act.
+When someone is feeling fearful or closed off to intimacy, they will often avoid initiating any affection altogether.
 This could be due to something that has happened to them previously, in other relationships, or even in childhood.
-The person may be more closed off and resistant to physical affection or even emotional vulnerability.
-People can often put up emotional barriers or walls to prevent being too open or vulnerable with someone else.
-This is an issue that is about them, their comfort level with intimacy and not their partner.
-It can be difficult for many people to show affection and not because they don’t want to, but because it is very uncomfortable and difficult for them to do so.
+The person may be more closed off and resistant to physical affection, as well as emotional vulnerability.
+People can often put up emotional barriers or walls to prevent themselves from being too open or vulnerable with someone else.

-Often, when we get caught up in focusing on other areas of our life, such as work, school, or social aspects, then we can unintentionally neglect other aspects of our life.
-This may not be due to not desiring our partner or the relationship, but simply because our attention is focused elsewhere.
-It is common that if one partner has something major happening in their life that is taking their full focus or creating high levels of stress, such as a major work project, then they can get off balance and “forget” to demonstrate affection with their partner.
-It really takes having a healthy balance and putting your partner and relationship as a priority to maintain physical affection, intimacy, and connection in the partnership.
+When individuals become preoccupied with other areas of our lives, such as work, school, or social aspects, we can unintentionally neglect other aspects of our lives.
+This lack of prioritizing affection toward a partner may not be due to a lack of desire but simply because our attention is focused elsewhere.
+It is common that if one partner has something significant happening in their life that is taking their complete focus or creating high levels of stress, such as a major work project, then they can get off balance and "forget" to demonstrate affection with their partner.
+It takes having a healthy balance and prioritizing your partner and relationship to maintain physical affection, intimacy, and connection within the partnership.

-5. Insecurities & Difficulty with Vulnerability:
+5. Insecurities & Difficulty with Self-Esteem:

 6. Mental Health:

 It is common that when someone is experiencing a disturbance in their emotional and mental health, they may not demonstrate as much affection as they would at other times.
-Some mental health examples include depression, anxiety, post-traumatic stress disorder, or even obsessive compulsive disorder.
-When someone is under distress due to an imbalance of emotions, then they are less like to show their partner affection.
-If you notice your partner is experiencing mental health symptoms, then it is important to talk with them about how they are feeling and ask if you can be of support or help them to seek professional help.
+Some mental health examples include depression, anxiety, post-traumatic stress disorder, and even obsessive-compulsive disorder.
+When someone is in distress due to an emotional imbalance, they are less likely to show affection to their partner.
+If you notice your partner is experiencing mental health symptoms, then it is essential to talk with them about how they are feeling and ask if you can be of support or help them to seek professional help.

+Understanding of these reasons for lack of affection can help promote healthier communication on the subject between partners.
 Although the reasons above demonstrate that the lack of affection in a relationship may not be due to a lack of love toward a partner or even an indication of the health of the relationship, often and over time, this lack of affection can be damaging to a partnership and have a direct impact on the happiness of the couple.
+Read more below on our blog for ways to increase lack of affection in a relationship.

 So what can you do?